 Constipation Treatments for Dogs

-- Fish oil or coconut oil – temporarily increase the daily dosage of fish oil or adding coconut oil to a dog's diet can help loosen things up.
+- Fish oil or coconut oil – temporarily increase the daily dosage of fish oil or add coconut oil to a dog's diet to help loosen things up.

-- 100% pure and natural, canned pumpkin – it helps with diarrhea and constipation.
+- 100% pure and natural, canned pumpkin – this natural source of fiber helps with both diarrhea and constipation.

 Intestinal Parasite Remedies for Dogs